zstoebs/site/content/about/index.md

 I graduated from Vandy in May 2021 with a B.S. in computer science and neuroscience, minoring in applied math.
 I expect to complete my M.S. in computer science, also at Vandy, in May 2022.
 I am writing my thesis on an automatic segmentation system that I am developing for surgical endoscopy.

-During undergrad, I was a mentor in the [VUSE Design Studio](https://my.vanderbilt.edu/designstudio/) and a section leader & reviewer for the [Vanderbilt Undergraduate Research Journal](https://vurj.vanderbilt.edu) for natural sciences.
+I am passionate about connecting with youth and the broader community on topics of science and engineering.
+During undergrad, I was a mentor in the [VUSE Design Studio](https://my.vanderbilt.edu/designstudio/) and served as the communications chair in my senior year.
+I was also a section leader & reviewer for the [Vanderbilt Undergraduate Research Journal](https://vurj.vanderbilt.edu) for natural sciences.
+Currently, I am serving as the community outreach chair for [Out in Engineering](https://anchorlink.vanderbilt.edu/organization/outinengineering).

 Over the past couple of years, I have had the privilege to assist with courses on discrete structures, operating systems, deep learning, and currently AI.

-I am passionate about connecting with youth and the broader community on topics of science and engineering.
-In the [VUSE Design Studio](https://my.vanderbilt.edu/designstudio/), I also served as the communications chair during my senior year.
-Currently, I am serving as the community outreach chair for Out in Engineering.

 ---

 Beyond research, I enjoy heavy weights, friendship, [haiku & senryu](/kus/), [hendiadys](/notes/hendiadys), esports, kombucha, cucumber cocktails, and sunset runs.
 Occasionally, I take a good photo and write a [kū](/kus/) to pair with it.
-I especially like to take shameless photoshoots of my cats, Amie and Chaussure.
+I especially like to take shameless photoshoots of my cats, [Amie and Chaussure](/kus/spring-summer-2021).

 I am a Lusophone > Hispanophone > Francophone.
 I self-studied Portuguese throughout high school, then I took a crucial gap year of emotional and linguistic growth in Lisbon, Portugal.